clmmn0/CSINTSY_MCO1_GoldMiner/README.md

 - Move Foward: the player can move one tile forward which depends on the direction that the player is facing
 - Scan: the player can scan the tile in front of it to determine if it is a blank tile or if it contains a pot of gold, pit, or beacon

-**Running the Game**
+# How to Run the Program
+1. Clone this repository.
+2. Navigate to the cloned version of this repository.
+3. Open the command prompt.
-1. Type `javac driver.java` on your command prompt and run.
-The different classes should have been initialized after running this prompt.
+4. Type and run `javac driver.java` in the command prompt.
+An instance of the driver class must be created upon running this prompt.
-2. Type `java driver` on your command prompt and run.
+5. Type and run `java driver` in the command prompt.
+6. Wait for the program to start.
-3. Fill up all necessary inputs.
+7. Fill up all input fields.
-4. The board will generate and the game will start.
-5. A summary of the game will be shown at the end.
+8. Play the game.